Armanfard-Lab/armanfard-lab.github.io/_pages/seevita-data-recording.md

   4. Record for 30–60 seconds; longer windows improve stability.
   5. Use a modern browser and allow camera permissions when prompted.

+  #### 2) Before you begin

+  - Eligibility: use when you are seated, calm, and able to remain still for 30–60 seconds.
+  - Health context: not intended for emergency or critical care use.
+  - Medical decisions: do not make clinical decisions based on these estimates alone.

   </div>
   <div class="col-sm-6" markdown="1">